MarcoMengoli/marcomengoli.github.io/_posts/2015-11-15-GitBeginnerTutorial.md

 {% highlight bash %}
 git tag -a TAG [-m TAG_MESSAGE]
+# for example, git tag -a v1.2 -m "some text here"
 {% endhighlight %}
 replacing TAG with your tag (eg v1.2) without quotes or double quotes TAG_MESSAGE, instead, is a text message between double quotes "...".